saadmaster-sec/Cybersecurity-journey/Labs/Lab1-meterpreter-basics.md

 ## Additional Meterpreter functionality and module capabilities were explored in the controlled lab environment for educational purposes.

-## **Discalimer: These actions were performed in an isloated educational lab environment for cybersecurity learning purposes only.**
+## ⚠️**Discalimer: These actions were performed in an isloated educational lab environment for cybersecurity learning purposes only.**